robochat/simpletable/Readme.md

 Introduction
 ------------

+Simpletable is a tiny datastructure library for python2 (not python3 currently) that provides two versions of a table class i.e. a way of storing data in rows and columns.

-simpletable consists of two class - `Table` and `ColTable` which can be used to store a regular array of data.
-This data can then be indexed using an integer to access each row or by column name/key to access the column.
+simpletable consists of two classes - `Table` and `ColTable` which can be used to store a regular array of data.
+This data can then be indexed using an integer to access each row or by column name/key to access the columns.
 Methods exist to add more rows or columns; the classes check that the new data has the appropriate number of rows or columns, otherwise an exception is thrown.